n4ika/pester/README.md

 # Pester

-_The AI-powered task enforcer that chats, nags, and gets things done._

----

 ![Pester Banner](./app/assets/banner.svg)

----
+**Pester** is your AI-powered task enforcer — a to-do list app with attitude.

-> _For the person who endlessly ideates._
+Built for the person who endlessly ideates, it helps you finish what you start.
+Chat with Orrin, your built-in gatekeeper, and get guilt-tripped into actually getting things done.

-> _This isn’t one more to-do app — finish what you start._
+> This isn’t one more to-do app — finish what you start.

 ---